Transporter: The Series: Episode order and alternative versions

 It is unclear at this point what the "proper", intended order for the episodes is.
 Based on the chronology of events, the Canadian release most likely carries the correct order of episodes.
 This is further supported by the fact that Flemish channel 2BE, Dutch channel RTL 5, and Netflix also air the episodes according to the Canadian order.
 The German home video release presents the episodes as they were broadcast on RTL, adding the two unaired episodes ("Give the Guy a Hand" and "12 Hours") as episodes 11 and 12 respectively.
 It is unknown what order the forthcoming French and potential North American home video releases will reflect.
 It is however certain that unlike other shows, production order should not be followed, as "Trojan Horsepower" was the last episode to be shot yet features the first meeting between Frank and Juliette, two characters who interact in other episodes, and is also the episode where Frank first sees the red Audi R8 which appears in most later episodes.
 "Trojan Horsepower" served as the pilot episode in Canada and the United States, the second episode in France and the seventh in Germany; the latter two countries both aired "The General’s Daughter" as the pilot episode, which had in fact been announced in the media as the pilot when production started.

 In addition, at least some episodes reportedly have three different edits depending on the country of broadcast.

-DVD releases
+Home releases

 On 3 March 2015, 20th Century Fox Home Entertainment released the complete first season on DVD in Region 1.
 The complete second season was released on 9 June 2015.
+Both seasons also received a BluRay release in select markets including Australia and Germany.